gramada01/Proiect_POO/README.md

-# Titlu proiect
+# Zelda-ish

 ## Descriere proiect
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+A 2D top-down game that is a ripoff of the game "Legend of Zelda".

 ## Milestone #0

 - [ ] Nume proiect (poate fi schimbat ulterior)
-- [ ] Scurtă descriere a temei alese, ce v-ați propus să implementați
+- [ ] Scurtă descriere a temei alese, ce v-ați propus să implementați : Propun sa implementez:
+- [ ] 2-3 locatii/medii in care

 ## Milestone #1